liuxing3169/edx-documentation/zh_cn/install_operations/source/installation/troubleshooting_devstack.rst

 .. _Troubleshooting Devstack:

 ########################
-Troubleshooting Devstack
+Devstack 问题排除
 ########################

 If you are having trouble running Devstack on Docker, here are some troubleshooting tips.

 ==============